Space-Based Computing Networks: Trends, Architecture, Challenges, and Key Technologies: Challenges Analysis

-The first step in resource virtualization is to define the resource characterization dimensions to determine how much capacity a virtual resource block can provide and for how long.
-On one hand, we need to identify the smallest virtualizable unit supported by the hardware for a specific resource; otherwise, virtual resources may fail and become unusable.
-On the other hand, it is crucial to understand the time control overhead of a specific resource within engineering constraints; otherwise, the virtual cost may become prohibitively high (typically, the available duration of a virtual resource block should be several times greater than the time control overhead).
-As shown in Figure 3, we analyze the characterization dimensions of typical communication, computing, and storage resources, listing their time control overheads and the smallest virtualizable units.
-For communication resources, time and frequency are the primary characterization dimensions.
+{For communication resources, time and transmission rate are the primary characterization dimensions.
 In the case of laser communication, the time overhead for aligning the laser head to the target is typically on the order of seconds (s).
 In microwave and mmWave communication, there are two primary implementation methods: mechanical antennas and phased array antennas.
 Due to their larger size, which can affect satellite attitude, mechanical antennas are slower to rotate, with alignment times on the order of minutes (min).
 In contrast, phased array antennas support flexible beam-hopping techniques, resulting in alignment times on the order of microseconds (\textmu s).
 Communication systems can operate in two modes: broadband and narrowband.
-The broadband communication system primarily supports high-speed data transmission, with its virtualizable unit on the order of megabits per second (Mbps).
-The narrowband system, on the other hand, is used mainly for telemetry and control information transmission, with its virtualizable unit on the order of kilobits per second (kbps).
-For computing resources, they are typically characterized by time and cores (computing units).
-Whether it is a CPU, GPU, or NPU, their time control overhead is very low, typically in the nanosecond (ns) to microseconds (\textmu s) range.
-The smallest virtualizable unit of computing resources is the core, which typically ranges from a few to thousands.
-For example, typical servers have dozens of cores, while GPUs with CUDA cores can have thousands.
-Additionally, some software systems, such as Kubernetes (K8s) \cite{k8s}, achieve finer granularity of virtualization through time-division multiplexing, where the smallest virtualizable unit of a CPU is often referred to as a "millicore."
-For storage resources, the primary characterization dimensions are time and data volume.
-Factors such as satellite position and data type can influence the update time of stored data, typically ranging from minutes to hours.
-The data volume generally varies between gigabytes (GB) and terabytes (TB), which is particularly common for remote sensing data.
-Additionally, dynamic variations in satellite network topology, occurring on the scale of minutes to hours, must be taken into account.
-Therefore, the significant differences in the characterization dimensions of complex, heterogeneous resources, coupled with dynamic network topology changes, present considerable challenges in achieving efficient virtualization.
+Broadband communication systems are primarily designed to support high-speed data transmission, with virtual resource block capacities typically on the order of megabits per second (Mbps) or gigabits per second (Gbps).
+In contrast, narrowband systems are mainly used for telemetry and control signaling, where the virtual resource block capacity generally falls within the kilobits per second (Kbps) range. }